kaishin/redalemeden.com/content/posts/2015-12-27-achievement-unlocked-2015/index.md

 category: journal
 tags:
   - Productivity
+audience: "people who have been following my work"
 ---

 It's that time of the year where we mull over what we accomplished in the past twelve months.
 Here is my list.